f4ngy/raindrop.py/README.md

 raindrop.py
 ===========

 A python/flask application that will play ambient music based on your current weather.
+Music files need to be in .mp3 format.

 Default tracks used under Creative Commons, created by Matti Paalanen (http://www.mattipaalanen.com/projects.html)